-The best way to experience the stunning vistas of Vinicunca is via the Ausangate trail.
-This spectacular trail winds through remote Andean villages with their beautiful adobe style houses, passes herds of wild Llama casually gracing on the mountainside, and continually rewards us with views of the magnificent Ausangate Glacier.
-Standing at over 6,300m (20,900ft) this is the highest mountain in the Cusco region.
-Considered a holy mountain (or mountain spirit) by the local Peruvians, Ausangate is the deity of Cusco and since pre-Inca times has been a place of worship and offerings, a tradition that still continues today.
+By far the best way to experience the stunning vistas of Vinicunca is via the Cusipata trail.
+This challenging but spectacular trail winds through remote Andean villages with their beautiful adobe style houses, passes herds of wild Llama grazing on the mountainside, and continually rewards us with views of the magnificent Ausangate Glacier.
+Standing at over 6,300m (20,900ft) this is the highest mountain in the Cusco region and is considered a holy mountain (or mountain spirit) by the local Peruvians.
+Ausangate is the deity of Cusco and since pre-Inca times has been a place of worship and offerings, a tradition that still continues today.

 With uninterrupted beauty and solitude, this is a trip for trekkers who love a true outdoor adventure, but are on a tight schedule.
 So why not allow us to take you on an inspiring and memorable trip, to one of Mother Nature’s true wonders.

-Our trek beings along the meandering path of a beautiful stream.
-As dawn continues to break around us, the surrounding herds of Alpacas and Llamas will be waking too, and our paths will often cross as we continue our hike.
+Our trek beings along a meandering path in the foothills of the magnificent Andes.
+As dawn continues to break around us, the surrounding herds of Alpacas and Llamas will be waking too and our paths often cross along the way.

-After hiking for around 2 hours, we finally reach our destination, the magnificent Rainbow Mountains (5,020 m / 16,466 ft).
-No photoshop or Instagram filters here, this awesome display of colour is 100% natural, and completely breathtaking.
+After making a challenging ascent for around 1 hour we reach the magnificent Rainbow Mountain of Vinicunca (5,020 m / 16,466 ft). ¡No photoshop or Instagram filters are required here!
+This awesome display of colour is 100% natural, and completely breathtaking.

-We will take our time at the summit so that you can take pictures, explore the area or just take in the spectacular views.
-Then we take a short 20 minute walk into the Red Valley itself, a tranquil and beautiful hike amongst the crimson rocks that leads us to a spectacular view across the valley.
+Taking our time at the summit to take pictures, explore the area or just take in the spectacular views we then make a short 15-minute walk to the Red Valley lookout point, a tranquil and beautiful spot amongst the crimson rocks that has magnificent views across the valley.

-Your guide will let you know when it is time to return, and we hike downhill the way we came.
-In a sense though this is almost a different hike, as we take in the views that were behind us on our ascent.
-The hike down will take around 2 hours and our chef will be waiting for us with an incredible lunch when we return.
+Your guide will let you know when it is time to return, and we hike downhill the way we came for around 45 minutes.
+In a sense though this is an altogether different hike as we take in the views that were behind us on our ascent.

-Then, it’s just a 3 hour drive back to Cusco.
-We will drop you off at your Cusco hotel around 7pm, no doubt exhausted but with incredible memories of a unique day.
+Finally it’s just a 2 hour drive back to Cusco.
+We drop you off at your Cusco hotel around 4pm, weary but with incredible memories of a very unique day.

 Services Not Included: